TimCargan/IotAPI/documentation/API.md

 #Users
 This part of the API is just for dealing with users.
-Standard JSON user object that will be reternd looks as follows:
+Standard JSON user object that will be returned looks as follows:

 	{
 	  "v": 0,
 	  "id": "5681f9abd6f45f8f98c69dfe",
-	  "istemp": true,
+	  "istemp": false,
 	  "email": "son@gmail.com",
 	  "path": "t3",
 	  "username": "T3",